JoselleAstrid/ram-watch-cheat-engine/README.md

 Basic use of Cheat Engine lets you display RAM values in real time while a game is running, but with scripting you can get a much more customized display, which has several advantages:

-* You can limit the number of decimal places in a float, perform math on values and display the result, deal with arbitrary pointer schemes, deal with weird data formats like mixed little/big endian, and so on.
+* You're not constrained to Cheat Engine's address list display.
+You can set your font size and style, limit the number of decimal places in a float, perform math on values and display the result, deal with arbitrary pointer schemes, deal with weird data formats like mixed little/big endian, and so on.
-* You're not constrained to Cheat Engine's normal display, which has small text and doesn't update at 60 frames per second.
 * With a script, it's much easier to build upon previous results.
 Instead of entering the same pointer base for 10 different cheat table entries, you can save that pointer to a Lua variable and re-use that variable.
 * You can add GUI elements to your custom display that just make your work easier.
 The examples here show how to make a button that starts recording values to a .txt file (which can then be pasted into a spreadsheet for further analysis, e.g. making a graph of your character's speed).